zapthedingbat/repository-report/README.md

 ```

 ## Contributing
-Pull requests are very welcome.
-Please ensure there is reasonable test coverage.
+Pull requests are very welcome from anyone.